Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - To create your weekly shopping list

-I like using the app because it is a more practical approach to track your daily staples – our phones are always handy, right?
-Whenever I am done with cooking, I quickly update the app – add notes, indicate an item is running low etc.
+I like using the app because it is a more practical approach to tracking your daily staples – our phones are always handy, right?
+Whenever I am done with cooking, I quickly update the app – add notes, indicate an item is running low, etc.

-The next step would be track down the items that you are running low on by reviewing the pantry list.
+The next step would be to track down the items that you are running low on by reviewing the pantry list.
 Add those items to the respective shopping list.
-For eg, add milk to the Costco shopping list and then add organic sugar to Whole Foods.
+For example, add milk to the Costco shopping list and then add organic sugar to Whole Foods.

-Bonus – Share this list with your husband/roommate/assistant!
+Bonus – Share this list with your spouse/roommate/assistant!
 Your notes are visible in each shopping list for every item, so you won’t get multiple calls for clarifications 🙂

-You’ll have to do all this manually if you are using Excel, that’s why I use the app.
-The screenshots don’t do this app enough justice – go check out the app, you’ll realize what a time saver it is!
+You’ll have to do all this manually if you are using Excel, which is why I prefer the app.
+The screenshots don’t do this app enough justice – go check it out; you’ll realize what a time-saver it is!

 Loved this post?
 Please leave a comment and let me know.